NiklasRosenstein/gin/packages/sops/README.md

-This package implements the `SecretProvider` API from the `@gin/core` package for a SOPS file.
-All values are returned as `SecretValue` objects from the `@gin/core` package.
-This package wraps the `sops` command-line tool, so you need to have it installed your system.
+This package provides a `SecretProvider` implementation for SOPS files, using the `@gin/core` API.
+All secrets are returned as `SecretValue` objects from `@gin/core`.
+It relies on the `sops` command-line tool, which must be installed on your system.

 ## Usage